telerik/ajax-docs/controls/radcompression.md

 When it comes to RadCompression, the impact it has on your site just depends on where your users are located.
 If you have a site that is deployed over the web where latency and connection speeds are unpredictable, reducing the bytes you send over the wire is	an easy way to improve your site's performance.
 And since RadCompression can literally be implemented with a single change to your	config file, you really do not have much to lose.
 In a quick word:

 **RadCompression is an easy way to reduce the bytes sent over the wire for XHR operations.**

+>tip RadCompression is deprecated in favor of the IIS dynamic content compression that solves the same problem at the server level.